SAP/fsm-shell/docs/events.md

     type: boolean
     flag indicating if value was saved successfully

-## PLUGIN SPECIFIC API
+## Plugin specific events

 ShellSdk provide a set of features which are specifically designed to allow communications with plugins running inside an application as part of the extention feature.

-- ### VIEW STATE : an all instance synced data object
+- ### VIEW STATE

+  View State event provide a shared context between all local instance.

-  You might need to share between your application and plugins a general context to provide consistent UI.
-ShellSdk let applications share any `{ key: value }` object through the ViewState entity.
+  As you might need to share between your application and plugins a general context to provide consistent UI, ShellSdk let applications share any `{ key: value }` object through the ViewState entity.
 You can update the using the `setViewState(key, value)` method.
 ViewState is not persistent and will be deleted when user navigate outside of the application.
 ViewState is not allowed to use in a plugin for security reason, and will throw generic error object.

   ```typescript
   this.sdk.setViewState('TECHNICIAN', id);